cambiotraining/sars-cov-2-genomics/08-case_study_switzerland.md

 We identified groups of similar sequences in our data using the software _civet_ (Cluster Investigation and Virus Epidemiology Tool).
 This software compares our samples with a background dataset of our choice, which givus us more context for our analysis.
+In this case we are using the [example background data](https://github.com/artic-network/civet/tree/master/quickstart_data/civet_background_data) that comes with _civet_.
+However, in a real-world analysis, it would have been ideal to choose local samples as background data.
-In our case, we chose to use European samples as background data, which we downloaded from GISAID following the instructions on the [_civet_ documentation](https://cov-lineages.org/resources/civet/walkthrough.html#background_dataset) (you need an account on GISAID to obtain these data).
+For example, we could download samples from Switzerland from around the time period of our sample collection, from GISAID following the instructions on the [_civet_ documentation](https://cov-lineages.org/resources/civet/walkthrough.html#background_dataset) (you need an account on GISAID to obtain these data).

-We already have our _civet_ data prepared in `resources/civet_data`, and we ran our analysis using the commands in the script `scripts/06-civet.sh`.
+We already have our _civet_ data prepared in `resources/civet_background_data`, and we ran our analysis using the commands in the script `scripts/06-civet.sh`.
-Note that due to the way this software is installed, we first need to activate a _Conda_ environment using the command `conda activate civet`.
 The code in the script is:

 ```bash